 More Ideas for Reinforcing Spelling Words

-The accented syllable of each word is shown in bold on the left page of each 2-page spread, starting with the 2015 version of the Wise Guide.
+Starting with the 2015 version of the Wise Guide, the accented syllable of each word is shown in bold on the left page of each 2-page spread.

 Why is this important?
 The vowel sound in an accented syllable is typically more clearly heard and easier to recognize, but it’s the vowels in those unaccented syllables that cause so much trouble in spelling.

-This extra touch in the newer versions of the Wise Guide are a huge help for teachers that struggle with identifying the accented syllable in words.
+This extra touch in the newer versions of the Wise Guide is a huge help for teachers that struggle with identifying the accented syllable in words.

 I want to point you to an absolute treasure hidden in your Wise Guide.
-Look at pp. 98 & 116 where you’ll find two pages of common English Suffixes and Prefixes.
+Look at pp. 98 & 116 for two pages of common English Suffixes and Prefixes.
 You can copy these and use them with your word-building activities.
-Having flash cards that your students can move around really helps younger students understanding how English works.
+Having flashcards that your students can move around really helps younger students understanding how English works.
 Maybe you will copy these onto card stock, laminate them, and play games?